castlabs/electron-releases/README.md

 ## Summary

-This is a fork of Electron created with the goal of facilitating the use of Widevine DRM for playback within Electron, including support for Verified Media Path (VMP) and protected storage of licenses for offline playback scenarios.
+This is a fork of Electron created with the goal of facilitating the use of Google's Widevine Content Decryption Module (CDM) for DRM-enabled playback within Electron, including support for Verified Media Path (VMP) and protected storage of licenses for offline playback scenarios.
 It is intended to be used as a drop-in replacement for a regular Electron build and currently supports Windows and macOS platforms.

 To achieve this the necessary Widevine DRM components will be installed on first launch and enabled as an option for playback of DRM protected content using common EME APIs.
 By default, if the installation of any Widevine DRM component fails the application will display an error and exit.